Cross-site scripting (XSS) attacks accounted for almost 40 percent of all cyberattacks in 2019. How can you protect your business?

 When we hear about cyberattacks, we often think of hacks on IT systems or networks – technology traditionally found within the confines of the organization.
 But the truth is that in 2019, more than 72 percent of cyberhackers targeted customer-facing websites.

-But just because Cross-Site Scripting (XSS) attacks are so prevalent, it doesn’t mean they can’t be devastating for your business.
+But just because cross-site scripting (XSS) attacks are so prevalent, it does not mean they can’t be devastating for your business.

 What is a Cross-Site Scripting attack?

 This opens the door for hackers to gain access to the web user’s cookies, for example, enabling them to impersonate the targeted individual to retrieve their sensitive data.
 The EC-Council notes that the integration of web application vulnerabilities and social engineering methodologies mean “attackers can execute advanced cyberattacks, such as cookie theft, planting trojans, keylogging, phishing and identity theft.”

 DOM-based XSS attacks are the toughest to detect as the vulnerability is in the client-side code rather than the server-side code – therefore, the server never gets a chance to see the attack taking place.

 Why are XSS attacks dangerous to your business?